 No matter what precautions you take, make sure to limit the amount of time outside in extremely cold conditions.
 To stay hydrated and to keep your water from freezing, drink sports drinks, or mix some in with your water, because the sugar will lower the freezing point of the water [source: McManus].

-For more information about triathlon training and other related topics, follow the links on the next page.
+For more information about triathlon training and other related topics, follow the links below.